rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 #### BIOS

-- Use version 3602
+- Use version 3602 (get ROM for PRO/EVO Board from [Bios](/Bios) folder)
-- Use correct BIOS settings
-  `to be done`

 #### Hardware

-This Hackintosh is based on ASUS P8P67 PRO Mainboard with an Intel Core i7 2600K Processor, 16GB RAM and a GeForce GTX 760 graphics card.
+This Hackintosh was created on an ASUS P8P67 PRO Mainboard.
+It is running now on an ASUS P8P67 EVO Mainboard with an Intel Core i7 2600K Processor, 16GB RAM and a GeForce GTX 760 graphics card.

 ##### WIFI